 Replacing ‘being’ with ‘having done’.

-If you think something in the line of.
+If you think something negative, in the line of.
 “People are going to judge me”

-Rephrase it in positive potential.
-Change how your narrative evaluates.
+Rephrase with positive potential.
+Change how your minds evaluates a situation.

 So instead rephrase in your head:

-“People haven’t gotten the chance to get to know me – I will express myself better next time”
+- “People haven’t gotten the chance to get to know me – I will try to express myself better”

 3. Physical Symptoms